 Assessment of the Model 1 predictive power

 We sought to answer the question of whether Model 1 could be used to predict which species dominates bottom and algal samples in a site with known environmental parameters, MT (Ptros>0.5) or ME (Ptros<0.5).
 To do so, using all the model parameters we predicted PtrosAlgae and PtrosBottom for each site both within the modeling and each of the three testing datasets and categorized them into those greater than or less than 0.5.
-The predicted values were considered as classifiers for detecting MT- or ME-dominated samples.
+The predicted values were considered to be classifiers for detecting MT- or ME-dominated samples.
 The receiver operating characteristics (ROC) followed by analyzing the area under the curve (AUC, Fielding, Bell,1997; Fawcett, 2006) was used to evaluate models performance.
 The function roc() from the package “pROC” (Xavier et al. 2011) was used.

 Results- 841 слов